 Her U.S. directing debut took place at the Houston Grand Opera with a production of Fidelio.
 She debuted in Europe at Teatro la Fenice with Beatrice di Tenda.
-She has staged new productions in Europe, Asia, Australia, Russia, and the USA at opera houses including the Metropolitan Opera, Teatro alla Scala, the Bolshoi, Covent Garden, the Munich Staatsoper, Paris Opera, New York City Opera, Washington National Opera, Lyric Opera of Chicago and English National Opera.
+She has staged new productions in Europe, Asia, Australia, Russia, and the USA at opera houses including the Metropolitan Opera, Teatro alla Scala, the Bolshoi, Covent Garden, the Munich Staatsoper, Paris Opera, New York City Opera, Lyric Opera of Chicago and English National Opera.
 She has staged plays and musicals on Broadway, at the Royal National Theatre, BAM, the Guthrie Theater, Vienna’s Raimund Theater, the Bregenz Festival, Sydney Festival, Disneyland, Berlin’s Theater des Westens and at the Kennedy Center.

 She has been named a Chevalier des Arts et des Lettres by the French government and a Knight with the Order of the Star of Italy, and she is a recipient of the Russian Federation’s Arts Medal.
 Other honors include three Olivier Awards from the London Society of Theatres and two Evening Standard Awards.
 She has twice received the French Grand Prix des Critiques for her work at the Paris Opera.
 She also received the Medallion Society Award from San Francisco Opera, recognizing 30 years’ of directing and leadership work for the company.

 In her role at the WNO she has programmed ten full seasons including important works such as a complete Ring Cycle, Appomattox, Lost in the Stars, Don Carlo, Aida, and La Traviata.
 She founded the American Opera Initiative, which engages emerging composers and librettists to write operas under the mentorship of experienced professionals.
-Through AOI, WNO has commissioned and premiered more than thirty operas, and participants have gone on to have significant careers.
+Through AOI, WNO has commissioned and premiered more than thirty new operas, and many participants have gone on to have significant careers.